X

 Region: Leinster, Dublin City

-Visa: Nationals from Czech Republic do not require a visa for travelling to South and attending a language course.
+Visa: Nationals from USA do not require a visa to study short term courses up to 90 days.
 Check visa requirements for nationals from other countries.

-For the most up-to-date visa information please consult with the embassy or consulate of South in your country.
-List of embassies and consulates of South on the official website - .
+For the most up-to-date visa information please consult with the embassy or consulate of Ireland in your country.
+List of embassies and consulates of Ireland on the official website - Department of Foreign Affairs of Ireland.

 High season: July